 Ed Witten is said to be the premier theoretical physicist of our time.
-Ed Witten is a menber of the National Academy of Sciences and is known for his many contributions to particle physics and string theory.
-Among his many achievments, he's know for uniting the many versions of string theory to the on "M" Theory.
+Ed Witten is a member of the National Academy of Sciences and is known for his many contributions to particle physics and string theory.
+Among his many achievements, he's know for uniting the many versions of string theory to the one "M" Theory.
 Witten's outstanding achievements have earned him the Fields Medal, mathematics' highest prize, as well as the Dirac Medal and the MacArthur Prize.

-John Schwarz
+John Schwartz

-John Schwarz, another string theorist is currently a physics professor at California Institute of Technology, commonly known as Caltech.
+John Schwartz, another string theorist is currently a physics professor at California Institute of Technology, commonly known as Caltech.
 Caltech is a leading research university and has a strong emphasis on the natural sciences and engineering

-For Schwarz, it all started back in the sad days of drafts and send offs to Vietnam.
+For Schwartz, it all started back in the sad days of drafts and send offs to Vietnam.
 At that time, string theory was beginning as a field in physics.
+With Joel Scherk, John Schwartz started the first string revolution.
+Then later, with

+Michael Green, he ignited the second string revolution.
 His current research interests include Elementary Particle Theory, Supersymmetry and Superstring theory.
-Schwarz is continually researching and publishing his findings.
-His major studies have been done in collaboration with his colleague Michael Green.
+Schwartz is continually researching and publishing his findings.